Physical measures for the geodesic flow tangent to a transversally conformal foliation: Acknowledgments

 S.A was supported by a post-doctoral grant at IMPA financed by CAPES.
 During the preparation of this work, the authors benefited from the excellent working conditions provided by IMPA and UFF.
 We wish to thank both institutions.

 We were strongly influenced by the work of Christian Bonatti, Xavier G{\'o}mez-Mont and Matilde Mart{\'i}nez, and it is a pleasure to thank them here.
 Special thanks go to {\'E}tienne Ghys who explained us his very nice proof of Theorem \ref{negativeurvature} and kindly authorized us to reproduce his argument.
 The question of knowing when the foliated geodesic flow is partially hyperbolic emerged after a discussion with Rafael Potrie.
 We are grateful to him.
-This work also benefited from conversations with Fran{\c c}ois Ledrappier, Dominique Malicet, Bruno Santiago, Marcelo Viana and Amie Wilkinson.
+Finally we thank the referees for their valuable comments.